You have heard about inbound marketing but the thing is:

 1. Focus On Content Marketing

-What kind of content copy you can write about?
-Some ready to use ideas are:
+What kind of content copy can you write about?
+Some ready-to-use ideas are:

-- How to posts
+- How-to posts

 - Case studies